heri/awesome-deploy/README.md

 Write code carefully.
 The best code is the one that does not exist.
 Here are different steps:

 * Rails is a heavy framework requiring a lot of resources and only be used when programmer time is limited and if it has unique features for the use case.
-Other frameworks are available if you are making an API or a WS app.
+For a lightweight site or an API (web service), Sinatra is a good choice as seen on the benchmarks above.
 * If you have to use Rails, consider [deleting middlewares](https://www.amberbit.com/blog/2014/2/14/putting-ruby-on-rails-on-a-diet/).
 * Mutate the original object instead of creating new copies.
 For example, to remove whitespace, `strip!` will not create a new copy of the object compared to `strip`
 * Tests and automated tests will surface poor code in your code.
 Make sure code coverage is maxed out!